computefoundation/gnu-linux-shell-scripting/README.md

 chmod +x install-essentials.sh
 ```

+## Notes

+* All initial solutions have been created and tested in Bash only *(and not Ksh, Zsh, etc.)* and were created with only slight attention to portability, however, they are updated to be more portable if changes are significant.

-## Relative repositories
+## Other repositories

 *Linux-shell-base* has ...

 * an extension [repository for packaged utilities][packaged-utilities].

 * a [repository with documentation][beginners-documentation] on Linux for beginners.

-## Notes

-* All initial solutions have been created and tested in Bash only *(and not Ksh, Zsh, etc.)* and were created with only slight attention to portability, however, they are updated to be more portable if changes are significant.

 ## Contributing